NextronSystems/analysis-cockpit-manual/usage/administration.rst

 -  Which systems appear most often in “Incident” cases?

--  Which systems haven’t reported a single event for more than a month?
+-  Which systems haven't reported a single event for more than a month?

 -  Which Domain Controllers have not been scanned yet?